top of page

 PUBLICATIONS

-Syropoulos, S.* & Law, K. F.*, Kraft-Todd, G., & Young, L. (2024, in press).
+Syropoulos, S.*, Law, K. F.*, Kraft-Todd, G., & Young, L. (2025).
 Impartial intergenerational beneficence: The psychology of feeling (equal) intergenerational concern for all future generations.
-Personality and Social Psychology Bulletin.
+Personality and Social Psychology Bulletin, 01461672241307800. https://doi.org/10.1177/01461672241307800

-Law, K. F., Colaizzi, G., & Syropoulos, S. (2024, in press).
-Climate change is an intergenerational challenge that requires intergenerationally-focused behavioral solutions.
-Current Opinion in Behavioral Sciences.
+Law, K. F., Colaizzi, G., & Syropoulos, S. (2025).
+Climate change is an intergenerational challenge that requires intergenerationally focused behavioral solutions.
+Current Opinion in Behavioral Sciences, 61, 101467. https://doi.org/10.1016/j.cobeha.2024.101467

-Law, K. F.*, Syropoulos, S.*, Coleman, M., & Young, L. (2024).
+Law, K. F.*, Syropoulos, S.*, Coleman, M., & Young, L. (2025).
 A future beyond ourselves: Self-oriented prospection predicts increased intergenerational responsibility.
 Personality and Individual Differences, 233, 112915. https://doi.org/10.1016/j.paid.2024.112915

 Law, K. F., Syropoulos, S., Coleman, M., Gainsburg, I., & O’Connor, B. B. (2024).
 Moral future-thinking: Does the moral circle stand the test of time?
 Personality and Social Psychology Bulletin, 01461672241284324. https://doi.org/10.1177/01461672241284324